For the second straight year, the nation’s top dog is not the Labrador retriever.

 French bulldog

-This dog breed’s popularity ranking: No. 1 in 2023 (same as the prior year)
+This dog breed’s popularity ranking: No. 1 in 2022 (up from No. 2 the prior year)

 Contrary to their name, the French bulldog actually originated in England.
-However, it quickly became popular as a lap dog among middle- and upper-class people in Paris, which led to the dog’s moniker.
+However, it quickly became popular as a lap dog among middle- and upper-class people in Paris, which lead to the dog’s moniker.

 Labrador retriever

-This dog breed’s popularity ranking: No. 2 in 2023 (same as the prior year)
+This dog breed’s popularity ranking: No. 2 in 2022 (down from No. 1 the prior year)

-This type of dog also has webbed toes that help make it an excellent swimmer.
+They also have webbed toes that help make them excellent swimmers.

 Golden retriever